Physics102-General Physics II - Term 253 (Summer 2026)

 5

-Resistance and resistivity, Ohm’s law, Power in electric circuits
+Resistance and resistivity, Ohm’s law, power

 26